A Meditator's Take on Self-Defense

 When we sat down with the teacher and discussed what we had practiced, he talked about self-awareness and the importance of it in self-defense, and how self-awareness can help us mitigate and control negative emotions that can cause fights.
 Instincts are part of our human nature, but they can also be dangerous.
 Aggressors have no self-awareness, otherwise, they would be able to stop themselves before committing a crime.
 It’s up to use to tease their brain and engage in conversation before choosing a physical response.
 “Ask questions,” the teacher said.
 “What are you looking for?
 What do you want?
 Try to make the attacker aware of his/her actions in the moment.”

 While the teacher was speaking, my mind connected the concept of self-awareness with the practice of meditation.
 “Did you notice that everything else disappears when you are wrestling?” the teacher asked.
-I never thought that self-defense and mediation could have something in common, but the conversation made me feel unexpectedly at ease with the place and practice of self-defense.
+I never thought that self-defense and meditation could have something in common, but the conversation made me feel unexpectedly at ease with the place and practice of self-defense.
 In my mind, I had judged it and categorized just a response to violence—there is so much more to it.

 The initial uneasy feeling left space to a calm mind.
 Self-defense is not in conflict with yoga and meditation—they all start from the concept of self-awareness, but self-defense helps you in the second phase when someone refuses to listen to his/her true self.